Craft beer is relatively new in New Orleans. Here’s how the founder of NOLA Brew Bus showcases the city’s best breweries.

 The tour operator brings breweries business; the craft beer innovation provided by the brewers offers an interesting tour for visitors.

 Marsiglia says it’s easy to maintain this relationship with Brew Bus’ brewery partners because they’re great personal friends with the brewery owners.
-“We actually hang out [at local breweries] on our off time,” says Marsiglia.
+“We actually hang out on our off time,” says Marsiglia.
 “They’re in our local neighborhood, we have lots of facetime, they’re our friends on and off the clock.”

 Marsiglia tries to extend such authentic connection to interactions with customers.